lanpa/tensorboardX/.github/ISSUE_TEMPLATE/bug_report.md

 If the version is too old, please try to update first.

+**Python environment**
+Which version of python are you using?
+Did you use Andconda or Virtualenv?

 **Additional context**
 Add any other context about the problem here.